-Workers who remove old roofing materials may fall from heights.
+Workers who install roof sheathing may fall from heights.
 Falls from heights include worker falls to a lower level which result in injury on impact against an object or the ground.

 Workers working above ground level may pose a safety hazard and be at risk of falling from heights.
 The result of such fall can potentially cause fractures, sprains, strains, contusions, severe damage to internal organs and even death.

 Falls from ladders may result from problems with the selection, maintenance or use of a ladder.
 Common causes of straight ladder falls may be slippage due to failure to properly secure the ladder at the top and/or bottom, erecting the ladder at too steep or too shallow angle, climbing the ladder while using one or both hands to carry tools or supplies, and overreaching while working on the ladder.
 Falls from adjustable straight ladder may also result from improperly locking the adjusting catches.
 Falls from ladders may also be caused by climbing above the tipping point of the ladder.

 Level of Risk:

 In The Construction Chart Book 5th edition published by CPWR, Chapter 43 describes falls as the leading cause of fatalities in construction between 1992-2010 (graphs 43a and 43c).
 Chapter 44 provides detailed information about falls in construction, including the number of fatal falls for each year between 1992 and 2010 (graph 44a), the large number of fall fatalities in small enterprises (graph 44b), the high rates of fatal injuries among power-line installers, roofers and ironworkers (graph 44c) of non-fatal fall injuries in ironworkers, sheetmetal workers, roofers, heating and air conditioning mechanics, and carpenters (graph 44d) and the importance of falls from roofs, ladders and scaffolds as causes of fatal injuries (graph 44e).